jwulf/zeebe-zero-scale/README.md

 A Zeebe Worker for integration with Serverless (AWS / Azure Web Function / OpenWhisk) or other JSON-based HTTP APIs.
 Allows you to run workers at zero-scale (nothing running when there is no work).

+OK, it's not zero scale, because you need this one worker running.
+But it is one worker for multiple task types - not one worker per-task type.

+This worker is configured via a JSON file containing a map of task types to REST endpoints.

-This worker listens for configured tasks and invokes remote HTTP endpoints via GET or POST.
+It polls for configured tasks and invokes remote HTTP endpoints via GET or POST.

-This worker loads up a JSON map of task types to config objects of this format:
+This configuration file looks like this:

 ```JSON
 {